 - Virtual reality in the practice setting and for professional development

 Nursing education and professional development

 In the nursing profession, Magnet designation is considered the gold standard for nursing excellence by creating a work environment to support the highest standard of care for our patients and our nurses.
-The ANCC Magnet Recognition Program awards this prestigious designation to health care organizations that exemplify transformational leadership, structural empowerment, exemplary professional practice, and continual innovation and improvement in professional nursing practice.
-Mayo Clinic Health System in Northwest Wisconsin anticipates Magnet designation in 2023.
+The ANCC Magnet Recognition Program awards this prestigious designation to healthcare organizations that exemplify professional practice, and continual innovation and improvement in professional nursing practice.
+Mayo Clinic Health System in Northwest Wisconsin achieved Magnet designation in 2023.

 - Nurse excellence awards